 4. Keep a detailed account of your medical treatment and recovery process.

 Workers’ comp benefits should provide disability income if you cannot work or if your ability to work is limited.
 Sometimes, employers try to push you back to work before you are ready.
 They may try to say you aren’t that badly hurt.
-A record of your medical treatments, doctor visits, and recovery will help you to prove the state of your condition.
+A record of your medical treatments, doctor visits, and things like physical therapy sessions during recovery will help you to prove the state of your condition.